 7.09 Banknote Acceptor Disable Limit

-*For games assessed and approved under the Australia/New Zealand Gaming Machine National Standard, Revision 10.0.
+*For games assessed and approved under the Australian/New Zealand Gaming Machine National Standard 2016.

 Games assessed and approved under the Australia/New Zealand Gaming Machine National Standard, revision 9.0 will disable the banknote acceptor once the credit balance of the gaming machine exceeds $9949 expressed in dollars.